Bumblebees can perceive rhythm, despite their brains being the size of a sesame seed

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to support or refute the claim about non-human rhythm mastery in Science.
+No evidence found to verify the specific research claim about non-human rhythm mastery.

 “Rhythms are everywhere in nature.”